 The focal point of the bedroom in a minimalist apartment is a sturdy and comfortable bed.
 Consider under-bed storage for an even tidier looking space.
 A well-organized closet forms the most important storage space in the bedroom.
 Having a minimalist wardrobe or capsule wardrobe is an important part of a minimalist lifestyle.

 This article has been translated from German by Karen Stankiewicz.
-You can read the original here: Minimalistisch wohnen: So klappt es nachhaltig** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Minimalistisch wohnen: So klappt es nachhaltig** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?